 Posttraumatic stress disorder (PTSD) is a prevalent disorder with significant negative impacts on health, quality of life, and healthcare utilization.
-Lifetime prevalence of PTSD is estimated to be 6.1 percent in American civilians and 6.9 percent in Veterans.
-Since PTSD was first included by the Diagnostic and Statistical Manual of Mental Disorders, third edition (DSM-III) in 1980, there have been over 300 published randomized controlled trials (RCTs) evaluating a vast number of treatments and treatment modalities (e.g., psychotherapy, psychopharmacotherapy, complementary approaches, etc.).
+Lifetime prevalence of PTSD is estimated to be 6.1 percent in American civilians and 6.9 percent in Veterans.^{2,3} Since PTSD was first included by the Diagnostic and Statistical Manual of Mental Disorders, third edition (DSM-III) in 1980, there have been over 300 published randomized controlled trials (RCTs) evaluating a vast number of treatments and treatment modalities (e.g., psychotherapy, psychopharmacotherapy, complementary approaches, etc.).
 Given the large and varied body of evidence, even some of the most comprehensive systematic reviews on PTSD have excluded some intervention types (e.g., complementary and integrative approaches) due to the prohibitively large number of studies that would have to be reviewed.4 Without a comprehensive database containing all published RCTs on PTSD, clinicians and researchers may need to consult multiple reviews in order to synthesize evidence across studies and evaluate the effectiveness and comparative effectiveness of treatments.
 However, heterogeneity of review methods, scope, and data presentation make it difficult to synthesize across reviews and have led to variation in conclusions.
-Methodological differences, such as data coding approaches and combining treatment categories for analysis, further limit the generalizability of findings.
+5,6 Methodological differences, such as data coding approaches and combining treatment categories for analysis, further limit the generalizability of findings.
 Systematic reviews typically abstract a small number of data elements pertinent to the scope of the review due to resource constraints.
 Furthermore, even when abstracted data are made publicly available, they may be presented in a format that does not readily lend itself to re-analyses without reformatting or re-entry.
 Hence, there is a need for a single source that provides up-to-date, detailed, comprehensive data on existing PTSD trials to better address current clinical, research, and policy stakeholders' needs.

-To meet this need, databases were developed in Pharmacologic and Nonpharmacologic Treatments for Posttraumatic Stress Disorder: Groundwork for a Publicly Available Repository of Randomized Controlled Trial Data, Technical Brief No. 32 and Pharmacologic and Nonpharmacologic Treatments for Posttraumatic Stress Disorder: An Update of the PTSD-Repository Evidence Base, Comparative Effectiveness Review No. 235.
+To meet this need, databases were initially developed in two previous AHRQ reports, a 2019 report (Pharmacologic and Nonpharmacologic Treatments for Posttraumatic Stress Disorder: Groundwork for a Publicly Available Repository of Randomized Controlled Trial Data) and subsequent 2020 report (Pharmacologic and Nonpharmacologic Treatments for Posttraumatic Stress Disorder: An Update of the PTSD-Repository Evidence Base).
 These databases were then converted into an online, accessible, interactive data repository disseminated by the National Center for PTSD (NCPTSD), called the PTSD Trials Standardized Data Repository, or "PTSD-Repository."
-The PTSD-Repository could (1) serve as a data source for future systematic reviews, meta-analyses, or other cross-study comparisons; (2) help identify research gaps to determine future research priorities; (3) encourage researchers to adopt standard data elements in research and reporting; (4) serve as a source for clinicians seeking information on effectiveness of interventions for patients with particular demographics or exposures; (5) provide the public a source to search for evidence on interventions they or their loved ones are considering; (6) provide policymakers with an up-to-date accounting of evidence to respond to inquiries; and (7) augment and inform the use of existing patient education tools such as PTSD mobile applications or the online PTSD Treatment Decision Aid.
+Since then, the database was updated in the 2022 report, and will be updated again through this evidence review.
+The PTSD-Repository could (1) serve as a data source for future systematic reviews, metanalyses, or other cross-study comparisons; (2) help identify research gaps to determine future research priorities; (3) encourage researchers to adopt standard data elements in research and reporting; (4) serve as a source for clinicians seeking information on effectiveness of interventions for patients with particular demographics or exposures; (5) provide the public a source to search for evidence on interventions they or their loved ones are considering; (6) provide policymakers with an up-to-date accounting of evidence to respond to inquiries; and (7) augment and inform the use of existing patient education tools such as PTSD mobile applications11 or the online PTSD Treatment Decision Aid.12